 It’s All in the Name

-The Bird Cage was aptly named for the 14 crib style rooms suspended from the ceiling, hung over the casino ad dance hall.
-It was in these “cages” that the prostitutes, or ladies of the night as they were called, pursued their trade. $25 dollars a night would buy a gentleman a bottle of whiskey and a lady for the evening.
+The Bird Cage was aptly named for the 14 crib-style rooms suspended from the ceiling, hung over the casino and dance hall.
+It was in these “cages” that the prostitutes, or ladies of the night as they were called, pursued their trade—25 dollars would buy a gentleman a bottle of whiskey and a lady for the evening.
 All of the red velvet drapes and trimmings are original.

 Initially, the acts included performers such as Mademoiselle De Granville (Alma Hayes).
 She was known as the “Female Hercules” and “the woman with the iron jaw” who would pick up heavy objects with her teeth.

 Other performers included an Irish comic duo, opera singers, and comedic singers and comedians—many of them female.
-Sometimes there were masquerade balls featuring cross-dressing entertainers.
+Sometimes masquerade balls were featuring cross-dressing entertainers.
 Miners would stay all night, drinking and dancing.